gravitational/careers/challenges/frontend/challenge.md

 <img src="./assets/github.jpg" height="200" />

-### Level 2
-  Take level 1 requirements and instead of static JSON use [Github API](https://docs.github.com/en/rest/reference/repos#contents) as a backend and implement the following features:
-  - A login screen that authenticates a user against github.
-When not authenticated, it should redirect a user to the login screen and then take a user back to original location.

-  Directions:
-  - Use native browser API for networking.

-### Level 3.
+### Level 3-4
-  Take level 1 requirements and implement your own backend service with the following features:
+  Take level 1 requirements and instead of a static JSON create your own service with the following functionality:
-  - A session management to handle login/logout actions
+  - A session management for login/logout
   - A login screen where an unauthenticated user is automatically redirected to (and then taken back to original URL)
   - An API that allows authenticated users to browse a server directory

   Directions:
-  - Your service can take a directory as a parameter
-  - You can generate self-signed certs for HTTPS
   - You can store user sessions in the memory or on disk
+  - You can hardcode some parameters such as a directory location, or username/hash.
   - Use native/standard libraries.
-Avoid using out-of-the-box solutions like passportjs
+Avoid using out-of-the-box solutions like passportjs, or lodash

-### Level 4
-  In addition to Level 3 requirements, implement the following:
-  - An ability to create/delete a directory.
-  - A dialog to upload multiple files.
-The dialog should show progress and status indicator for each file.

-  Directions:
   - Use native browser API for networking.

 # Guidance